Improving the Reorder Rate on QCommerce

 EXISTING EXPERIENCE

-Entry point from QC Hamburger menu (Homescreen)
+Entry point from QCommerce Hamburger menu (Homescreen)

 Consideration: